numba/numba/docs/source/developer/repomap.rst

 - ``numba/rewrites/macros.py`` - Generic support for macro expansion in the Numba IR
 - ``numba/rewrites/static_getitem.py`` - Rewrite getitem and setitem with constant arguments to allow type inference
 - ``numba/rewrites/static_binop.py`` - Rewrite binary operations (specifically ``**``) with constant arguments so faster code can be generated
+- ``numba/inline_closurecall.py`` - Inline body of closure functions to call site.
+- ``numba/macro.py`` - Alias to ``numba.rewrites.macros``
+- ``numba/postproc.py`` - Postprocessor for Numba IR that computes variable lifetime, inserts del operations, and handles generators
+- ``numba/lowering.py`` - General implementation of lowering Numba IR to LLVM
+- ``numba/withcontexts.py`` - General scaffolding for implementing context managers in nopython mode, and the objectmode context manager
+- ``numba/pylowering.py`` - Lowering of Numba IR in object mode
+- ``numba/pythonapi.py`` - LLVM IR code generation to interface with CPython API

+Type Management
+'''''''''''''''
+- ``numba/typeconv/`` - Implementation of type casting and type signature matching in both C++ and Python
+- ``numba/capsulethunk.h`` - Used by typeconv
 - ``numba/types/`` - definition of the Numba type hierarchy, used everywhere in compiler to select implementations
-- ``numba/_typeof.{h,c}`` - C implementation of type fingerprinting, used by dispatcher
-- ``numba/jitclass`` - Implementation of JIT compilation of Python classes
-- ``numba/funcdesc.py`` - Classes for describing function metadata (used in compiler)
-- ``numba/postproc.py`` - Postprocessor for Numba IR that computes variable lifetime, inserts del operations, and handles generators
+- ``numba/consts.py`` - Constant inference (used to make constant values available during codegen when possible)
-- ``numba/transforms.py`` - Numba IR transformations
+- ``numba/datamodel`` - LLVM IR representations of data types in different contexts
-- ``numba/tracing.py`` - Decorator for tracing Python calls and emitting log messages
+- ``numba/datamodel/models.py`` - Models for most standard types
+- ``numba/datamodel/registry.py`` - Decorator to register new data models
+- ``numba/datamodel/packer.py`` - Pack typed values into a data structure
+- ``numba/datamodel/testing.py`` - Data model tests (this should move??)
+- ``numba/datamodel/manager.py`` - Map types to data models

+Compiled Extensions
+'''''''''''''''''''

+Numba uses a small amount of compiled C/C++ code for core functionality, like dispatching and type matching where performance matters, and it is more convient to encapsulate direct interaction with CPython APIs.

 - ``numba/_arraystruct.h`` - Struct for holding NumPy array attributes.
 Used in helperlib and nrt.
 - ``numba/_helperlib.c`` - C functions required by Numba compiled code at runtime.
 Linked into ahead-of-time compiled modules
 - ``numba/_helpermod.c`` - Python extension module with pointers to functions from ``_helperlib.c`` and ``_npymath_exports.c``